-Separation – when you felt really sad and alone.
+Separation – when you felt sad and alone.

 In My Guided Journey, the companion journal to Guided, Part Two, Page 11.
 I talk about Separation – when you felt really sad and alone.

 I will take you back to the time in your young life when you felt a deep separation.
 You were told what to do and how to think.
 You were expected to act a certain way and believe the same things everyone else did.
 You did what it took to fit in, be liked, and accepted, forgetting who you were and why you are here.
 You vaguely remembered our time together.
 So let’s get started…

 Having gone through your rebellion stage when you felt an even deeper void and separation from us, you were now compromising by trying to fit in and complying.
 You were no longer standing your ground.
-This made you feel unsure of yourself because you actually sacrificed who you really were in favor of going along with the status quo.
-This decision made you really nervous and unsure of yourself.
+This made you feel unsure of yourself because you had sacrificed who you really were in favor of going along with the status quo.
+This decision made you nervous and unsure of yourself.
 You not only forgot who you were, you forgot us.

 No matter how much you tried, you still did not completely fit in.

 You wanted to be like everyone.
 You did everything just like you were told to do so you could get those good grades and popular friends.
 But no matter how well you performed or how nice you were, the kids still challenged you.
 You weren’t liked by everyone and you didn’t always get great grades.
 The kids you wanted to like you already had their friends and you weren’t one of them.